by Walter E. Williams

 Filed under Humor, NEWS

-Tags: comment, extended drunk, Inebriated Press, sabbatical
+Tagged as comment, extended drunk, Inebriated Press, sabbatical